 During the year ended June 30, 2022, the Fund made a deposit on a new generator for the building.
 This will be moved to the Office Building category and depreciated once installed and placed in service.
-It is expected to be completed during the year ending June 30, 2023.
+The generator was completed and installed during year ending June 30, 2024.